Shanthiraj519/azure_Learning/01-identity/conditional-access-mfa.md

 - Conditional Access policies are evaluated at sign-in time, not at account creation
 - Report-only mode lets you test policy impact before enforcing — useful in production before enabling
 - Admin exclusion from CA policies must be paired with strong password + monitoring to avoid becoming a security gap
 ---

-## Interview question this answers

-> "How would you enforce MFA for all users in an organisation using Entra ID?"

-Answer: Create a Conditional Access policy targeting All users and All cloud apps, with Grant control set to Require MFA.
-Exclude break-glass accounts.
-Start in Report-only mode to assess impact, then switch to On.

----

 ## Screenshots